algobunny/canto/1908/_toppled_cappicino.md

 the whole world falls away

-# Toppled cappucino love story
+# Broken Cookie love story
 Our love story is a broken cookie
 When I halfed the cookie to share with you
 offering a peice of my heart, so eagerly tore
 with blind force that I knock over my cup
-Sweet gestures seeping into our world
+Sweet gestures which seeps into our world
 re-manifest as unruly accidents.

 Our love story is toppled cappucino
 Coffee seeping through the ungarnished wood
-Our feelings like water transformed to steam
-Our tension breaking through the coffee grinds

 Our love story was not an accident

 _redo second stanza with more sweetness_